 How to Use the SOX Compliance Checklist

-Since SOX compliance is essential for publicly-traded companies, it is important that an organization has a standardized approach when it comes to tracking their very own conformance.
+Since SOX compliance is essential for publicly-traded companies, it is important that an organization has a standardized approach when it comes to tracking its very own conformance.
 A SOX compliance checklist enables businesses to list down their points of compliance and avoid missing critical areas that can result in non-conformance to the act.
 Using this in a highly-intuitive platform, however, raises its documentation, accuracy, and speed.

 Steps to Using the SOX Compliance Checklist

-An effective SOX compliance follow these steps:
+An effective SOX compliance follows these steps: